Month: April 2023

 Now we know just how good this album can sound, and that means ASTOUNDINGLY good.
 Off the top of my head I can’t think of any Geoff Emerick album that sounds as big and clear as this one.

-The three dimensional space is really something else on the better UK copies.
+The three dimensional space is really something on the better UK copies.

-That same year, 2015, we found the best sounding pressing of this Pink Floyd album we had ever heard, and it too blew our minds.
+That same year, 2015, we found the best sounding pressing of a Pink Floyd album we had ever heard, and it too blew our minds.

 There is a substantial amount of Tubey Magic and liquidity on the tape, recalling the kind of hi-rez vintage analog sound that makes the luminous A Space in Time such a mind-expanding experience.
 Recorded a few years earlier, both albums have the kind of High Production Value sound that we go crazy for here at Better Records.